After Las Vegas student’s death, police increase presence around campus

 “I hope that, as a community, we are taking this as a chance to grow,” Jones said.
 “We need to be aware of the dangers and take more precautions.”

 On Monday morning, school counselors also stood near the crash site, offering support to grieving students.
-As of Friday afternoon, the area had come to house stuffed animals, candles, and, since Saturday, Prom corsages, left in Scott’s memory.
+As of Friday afternoon, the area was scattered with stuffed animals, candles, and, since Saturday, prom corsages, left in Scott’s memory.

 Kimenker said that despite the shock students had felt in the aftermath of the crash, the school held Prom the next day “as if nothing happened,” she said.